 Know your demographics

-One fast way to see the languages recorded in your guest reservations is to go to the Guest Analytics section of GuestJoy:
+One fast way to see the languages recorded in your guest reservations is to go to the Guest Overview section of GuestJoy:

 You will see a breakdown of the languages your guests speak:

-We recommend activating a supported language if that language makes up 10% or more of all your guest reservations.
+We recommend activating a supported language if that language makes up 15% or more of all your guest reservations, and you have a decent number of staff who speak that language.

 Activating a new language